Russ Taff: Early life

-Russ Taff was born to Joe and Ann Taff on November 11, 1953, the fourth of five sons, and grew up in Farmersville, California.
-Taff's father was a pastor of a small Pentecostal church - the Eastside Tabernacle Church which was located in an old laundromat - and machinist while his mother, Ann, was a field worker who picked fruit and chopped cotton.
+Russ Taff was born to Joe and Ann Taff on November 11, 1953, and grew up in Farmersville, California.
+He was the fourth of five sons.
+Taff's father was a machinist and the pastor of the Eastside Tabernacle Church, a small Pentecostal church located in an old laundromat.
+His mother was a field worker who picked fruit and chopped cotton.

-Taff's younger years were taken up with the church and a tumultuous home life where he suffered physical and verbal abuse from both parents.
+Taff's younger years were spent with the church and a tumultuous home life where he suffered physical and verbal abuse from both parents.
 His father's alcoholism, which Taff shared later in life, and verbal abuse along with his mom's physical abuse became overwhelming and confusing to the young boy.
 He retreated to his mother's collection of black and southern gospel albums, as any secular music was forbidden by his parents along with newspapers, magazines and TV.

 By the time he was 11 years old, Taff had learned to play the guitar which, along with singing, became an outlet for him from the familial strife.
 He credits his oldest brother, Bill, with being highly influential at this time, taking him to "all-night gospel sings and that sort of thing."
 The family moved to Hot Springs, Arkansas when Taff was 15 only to move back to California a few years later with Taff remaining in Arkansas to start college.
 It was at this time that he began listening to popular music for the first time.

 This was also the time, historically speaking, when the Jesus movement was in evidence across the United States.
 At age 16, Taff started a band with James Hollihan, Jr. (who became a lifelong musical friend and frequent co-producer) which they named Sounds of Joy.
 This led to an opportunity to play at the high school they attended which opened many opportunities to share their faith with other classmates during this remarkable time in history.
 Sounds of Joy covered artists like Love Song and Larry Norman.
 The group ended up recording 3 albums of their own, one of which was produced by Gary Paxton.
 At one point in the 70s, Sounds of Joy got the opportunity to open for the Imperials who were recognized as one of the trailblazing artists in the field of what became known as Contemporary Christian Music (CCM).